 JEE Advanced Paper pattern 2016 will have 2 papers: Paper 1 and Paper 2.
 Both the papers were conducted on the same day.
 Paper 1 was held in the morning session, from 9 AM to 12 PM and Paper 2 was held in the afternoon session, from 2 PM to 5 PM.
-Each Paper had the time duration of 3 hours.
-Both, Paper 1 & Paper 2 had 3 categories, namely: Physics, Chemistry, and Mathematics.
+Each Paper had a time duration of 3 hours.
+Both, Paper 1 and Paper 2 had 3 categories, namely: Physics, Chemistry, and Mathematics.

 JEE Advanced 2016 was conducted by IIT Guwahati.
 The questions asked in JEE Advance 2016 were designed to test the comprehension, analytical and reasoning abilities.
 The question paper was a mixture of both objective type and multiple choice questions.

 Each category has 3 sections: